daiyaanarfeen/Pintos/doc/project2.md

 We first iterate through children list to check if the `process_bundle` corresponding to the pid value exists, and return -1 if it does not exist.
 Then, we call `sema_down` on the `process_bundle`’s semaphore value only if `process_bundle`'s `child_exited` is false.
 We then remove this `process_bundle` from children list, get its status value, and free the `process_bundle`.
 Lastly, we return the status value.

 - Safely access user address</br>
 We verify the validity of a user-provided pointer (as well as the whole region of memory spanning the arguments) before dereferencing it.
 We first check if it is a null pointer, then check if the pointer to kernel virtual address space using `is_kernel_vaddr`, and finally check if pointer to unmapped virtual memory by checking if `pagedir_get_page` returns `null`.

 ### 3. Synchronization
 For wait and exec, we decided to use the semaphores to track the order in which events should happen.
-Since we have one semaphore for each parent-child relationship, the problem was able to be solved in a straightforward manner: the parent down the semaphore when it waits for the child, and the child ups the semaphore when it wants to wake up the parent.<\br>
+Since we have one semaphore for each parent-child relationship, the problem was able to be solved in a straightforward manner: the parent down the semaphore when it waits for the child, and the child ups the semaphore when it wants to wake up the parent.

 We know that a child can up the semaphore at most twice: once after it is successfully loaded (in `start_process`), and once when it exits (in `process_exit`).
 For exec, this is perfectly fine: it could be woken up by any of them, and is guaranteed to be woken up since it is guaranteed to happen before any wait syscalls.
 For wait, there is a danger of never being woken up if the process fails loading, or if wait is called multiple times on the child process.
-As a result, we include an additional check, which is whether the child process has exited, to avoid putting a process into eternal sleep.<\br>
+As a result, we include an additional check, which is whether the child process has exited, to avoid putting a process into eternal sleep.

 Additionally, we want to make sure that there are no race conditions happening in any `process_bundle`, since multiple threads may access and modify it at the same time.
 As a result, we add a lock in the `process_bundle`, and a thread must acquire the lock before modifying or checking the values.